English

 Powder coating or painting

-The supplier must support surface preparation and coating consistency
+The supplier must support stable surface preparation

 Decorative visible finish